avasileios/Geographical-Data-Processing/readme.md

 └── processing.log
 ```

-The processed results will be saved in the `results` folder within the respective country folder.
+Processed results will be saved in the `results` folder within each respective country folder.

+---

-## Contributing
+## 🤝 Contributing

-Feel free to fork this repository and make improvements.
-Pull requests are welcome.
+Contributions are welcome!
+Fork this repository, make your improvements, and submit a pull request.

+---

-## License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.